ingeniatoreu/worplet/README.md

 ### Prerequisites

 - VPS server with root access running Ubuntu 18.04 LTS
-- Registered domain with DNS pointing to VPS server
+- Registered domain with A record IPv4 pointing to VPS server

 &nbsp;